Benefits of ISO Certification — Why Structured Management Systems Drive Real Business Value

 Fewer customer complaints

-Lower warranty and defect costs
+Lower defect and warranty costs

 Improved operational efficiency